Quasi-periodicity and multi-scale resonators for the reduction of seismic vibrations in fluid-solid systems: Introduction

 \section{Introduction}

-Mathematical modelling of linear waves in fluids is a classical subject, which has generated a lot of interest among applied mathematicians, physicists and engineers.
-In particular, the classical texts by \cite{Ursell1958,Ursell1994} and \cite{Kuznetsov2002} present an excellent theoretical framework of linear water waves in the context of partial differential equations.
-The dynamics of sloshing is well described in the text by \cite{Ibrahim2005}, which provides elegant estimates of eigenfrequencies of sloshing waves in solid containers.
+Mathematical modelling of earthquake mitigation in elastic multi-scale structures is an area of high practical importance.
+Unfortunately, real-life structures require large-scale three-dimensional transient simulations, which present a computational challenge and often lead to inconclusive results.
+Such problems become even more challenging when fluid-solid interaction is involved and elastic deformations are considered as non-stationary.

+The purpose of the present paper is to analyse propagation of elastic waves in multi-scale systems of fluid-filled containers and to offer a design leading to suppression of undesirable vibrations.
+One class of important applications is in the protection of storage tanks in industrial facilities (see Fig.~\ref{PhotosTanks}) subjected to seismic waves, which can potentially cause serious accidents~\cite{SezWhi2006,Krausmann2010,Bursi2016a}.
+Moreover, the proposed design can be applied to reduce the vibrations of different multi-scale structural systems, induced by earthquakes or other dynamic excitations.

 In many engineering systems the fluid interacts with a deformable or a moving solid, in which case the coupling between the fluid and the solid needs to be taken into account in the design process.
-Fluid-solid interaction problems concerning vibrations of slender structures induced by axial flow are discussed in the comprehensive treatise by \cite{Paidoussis1998,Paidoussis2004}. \cite{BanKun2007} used the Distributed Point Source Method to derive the ultrasonic field created by ultrasonic transducers in a solid plate immersed in a fluid, and compared the analytical results with the Lamb wave modes visualised experimentally with stroboscopic photoelasticity. \cite{Cho2015} investigated the frequency response of plate structures in contact with a fluid under an internal harmonic force. \cite{LiaoMa2016} calculated the resonant frequencies and the associated mode shapes of a rectangular plate lying at the bottom of a container filled with inviscid compressible fluid.
+Fluid-solid interaction problems concerning vibrations of slender structures induced by axial flow are discussed in the comprehensive treatise~\cite{Paidoussis1998,Paidoussis2004}.
+In~\cite{BanKun2007} the Distributed Point Source Method was used to derive the ultrasonic field created by ultrasonic transducers in a solid plate immersed in a fluid, and compared the analytical results with the Lamb wave modes visualised experimentally with stroboscopic photoelasticity.
+The frequency response of plate structures in contact with a fluid and subjected to an internal harmonic force was investigated in~\cite{Cho2015}.
+The resonant frequencies and the associated mode shapes of a rectangular plate lying at the bottom of a container filled with inviscid compressible fluid were calculated in~\cite{LiaoMa2016}.

-Another important application involving fluid-solid interaction concerns wave propagation in deformable pipes, such as gas risers and blood vessels. \cite{FulFah1982} determined the dispersion properties and the energy distribution of waves in fluid-filled cylindrical pipes, modelled as shells. \cite{Sorokin2004} investigated dispersion and power flow in a cylindrical shell with and without internal fluid loading. \cite{MenIch2007} presented a finite element formulation to compute the dispersion curves and the forced response of a generic elastic waveguide containing an acoustic fluid.